openvinotoolkit/openvino/src/plugins/intel_gna/docs/transformations.md

 ## Debugging

 There is an ability to dump model between transformations/passes.
-To dump CNNNetwork passes use -DENABLE_INTEL_GNA_DEBUG=ON option to cmake while build configuration.
-After loading network execution there will be *.dot files in a current directory that could be converted to image files with the graphviz dot executable.
-For example,
+To dump CNNNetwork passes use -DENABLE_INTEL_GNA_DEBUG=ON option to cmake build configuration.
+After plugin execution, *.dot files representing the final graph will be saved in the current working directory; *.dot files can be converted to an image with the graphviz dot executable, for example:
 ```
 dot -Tpng <dot_filename> -o <image.png>
 ```